2026 Mission: Fighting Jew Hate in Missouri

 Who We Are

-Missouri Alliance Network is a bipartisan state wide political action committee with a single mission – to fight anti-Jew hate in Missouri.
+Missouri Alliance Network is a bipartisan state political action committee with a single mission – to fight anti-Jew hate in Missouri.

 We strongly support the IHRA global international standard “working definition of antisemitism”, now adopted in 38 states, 44 countries, every consecutive U.S. State Department since 2005 under President George W. Bush and 100+ municipalities including Saint Louis County & Kansas City.

-We will endorse and support candidates who stand with us and work against those who do not.
+In addition, we endorse and support candidates who stand with us and work against those who do not.

 Jewish students have been harassed in Missouri high schools and on our college campuses, vilified online, and threatened and intimidated simply for being Jewish.
 In St. Louis, a Jewish family was targeted by a car firebombing at 3 am, schools and highways defaced with swatiskas, synagogues protested, the Jewish Student Union House vandalized while chants & threats calling for Jewish elimination continue in local protests.